mdrmuhaimin/Hasan_VC_Thesis/Muhaimin_Finalised_Thesis.md

 ### Hypotheses in Scope (readable narrative + metrics)

 **H1 — Problem–solution fit (Umrah guidance, in peak conditions).**
 In December we will validate whether guidance solves an immediate need **during busy periods**. we will consider this passed if **≥50%** of new signups complete a key action in their first session (start a checklist step or create a dua).
-Because the window is short, **Trip-Day Coverage** will be reported descriptively; for trips that finish within the window, we am targeting **Trip NPS ≥ 40**.
+Because the window is short, **Trip-Day Coverage** will be reported descriptively; for trips that finish within the window, we are targeting **Trip NPS ≥ 40**.

 **H1a — Live-during-ritual usage vs pre/post usage.**
 We want to know **when** people actually use guidance (e.g., Tawaf).
 We will classify events into: